raymondjdugan/elixir-rest-blog/README.md

 ```

 #### ***Of Note:***
 If the server shuts down, the tokens become invalid.
-The User must "log in" again.
+The AccountInfo must "log in" again.

 # blog-app-1
 # blog-app-1